 Spend some time moving the body laterally.
 Side-to-side movements can wake up lateral stabilizers, resulting in better control and protection for when you do move straight ahead.

-All of the following exercises should be performed through slow, methodical movements and repetitions, holding longer at the tightest points.
+All of the following cardio warm up exercises should be performed through slow, methodical movements and repetitions, holding longer at the tightest points.
 Go for time (30-60 seconds) or reps (6-10 slower reps).
 If one side feels more restricted, go slower and spend more time (and reps) on the tighter side.
-None of these exercises are designed to fatigue you, and keep in mind that this is just a warm-up.
+None of these exercises are designed to fatigue you, and keep in mind that this is just a cardiovascular warm-up.
 If some of the movements are too difficult, use a range of motion that is most comfortable to you.

 Benefit:LOOSEN.
 This exercise helps reduce tension and increase blood flow to the muscles between your scapula (shoulder blades) and can help improve thoracic (upper back) extension.